 (2) In subsection (1) —

-“latest draft statement” means the draft statement of corporate intent submitted, or last submitted, by the Authority’s board of management to the Minister before the start of the relevant financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.
+latest draft statement means the draft statement of corporate intent submitted, or last submitted, by the Authority’s board of management to the Minister before the start of the relevant financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.

 61. Content of statement of corporate intent